johannesgiorgis/personal-website/content/post/2019-01-06-how-i-build-this-site.md

 - [ ] Allow reading time to be added/removed via config file

 # Bugs

+## No sidebar background color on article pages

 The sidebar background color does not show up for any post page on the Netlify production website: